 Originally from the Chicago area, Rick discovered Milwaukee while studying for his Bachelor of Science degree at Marquette University and has lived in the Milwaukee area for most of his adult life.
 In his own community garden plot, Rick found the joy of growing his own food and lowering his carbon footprint while increasing the quality of produce.
 At Cherry Street Community Garden, he grew passionate about the importance of food choice and the connection to family and culture that gardens can provide.

-In 2011, Rick and his wife Lisa led the volunteer effort to build the Cherry Street Community Garden, working with SET Ministries and the Housing Authority of the City of Milwaukee (HACM).
-In 2016, Rick and Lisa were honored as Volunteers of the Year by HACM.
-And, in 20018, Rick helped establish another community garden at HACM’s Riverview apartment building.
+In 2011, Rick and his wife Lisa led a volunteer effort to build the Cherry Street Community Garden on a vacant lot owned by the Housing Authority of the City of Milwaukee in Milwaukee’s Midtown neighborhood, and in 2018, Rick helped establish another community garden at HACM’s Riverview apartment building.

 Rick spearheaded the founding of BloomMKE to ensure that these gardens continue to thrive and become a focal point for community enrichment though adult and youth education opportunities.